-1899 Hoffenheim v Borussia Dortmund
+Haaland injured in Dortmund win

 Post update

-Offside, TSG Hoffenheim.
-Angelo Stiller tries a through ball, but David Raum is caught offside.

-Julian Brandt (Borussia Dortmund) wins a free kick in the defensive half.
+Kevin Vogt (TSG Hoffenheim) wins a free kick in the defensive half.

 Post update